wmsimmons/Container2023/README.md

 ```md
 "docker image build -t <desired_name_for_container> ."
 ```
-in the directory of the cloned repository.
+in the directory of the cloned repository, be sure to change directory (cd) into /src/, as that is where the Dockerfile and website application code live.
+It cannot compile without that Dockerfile.

-Upon cloning, it is now time to build the container, this process will compile the files into a sort of invisible background operating system running our application.
-The Docker build command will set up the website (UI-based), and API in the container, and allow for the website (server?) to be started via a docker run.
+Upon cloning the repo, it is now time to build the Flask container so the website can run, this process will compile the files into a sort of headless background operating system running our application.
+The Docker build command will set up the website (UI-based), and API in the container, and allow for the website (server?) to be served via a docker run.
 Performing a docker run after build completion will create access to the application through "localhost:5000" and "localhost:5000/resume" for the UI and API, respectively.
 To confirm that the container built properly and that the website renders okay without template errors, run a
 ```md
 "docker run -p 5000:5000 -d <container_name>"
 ```
 (where <container_name> is the same as <desired_name_for_container>) to start it on port (-p) 5000, and the container (i.e. flask_docker) will run as a detached process within the container (functionality of -d).

+You can now open up any browser and visit "localhost:5000" to see the website or "localhost:5000/resume" for the API.

 # Setting up Cypress tests
 If Cypress is not set on your machine, then the NPM .msi file can be downloaded from Cypress' CDN > click the node-v[num]-x64, and that will kick off the install, it will take around 10-20 minutes to complete.
 After NPM/Node finishes, run